famer888/qy/plugins/video_player/README.md

 ## Supported Formats

-- On iOS, the backing player is [AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer).
+- On iOS and macOS, the backing player is [AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer).
   The supported formats vary depending on the version of iOS, [AVURLAsset](https://developer.apple.com/documentation/avfoundation/avurlasset) class has [audiovisualTypes](https://developer.apple.com/documentation/avfoundation/avurlasset/1386800-audiovisualtypes?language=objc) that you can query for supported av formats.
 - On Android, the backing player is [ExoPlayer](https://google.github.io/ExoPlayer/),